thejsway/thejsway/manuscript/chapter15.md

 * You can replace existing nodes with the `replaceChild()` method or remove them with `removeChild()`.

+* The JavaScript `style` property represents the **style** attribute of a DOM element.
+It lets you modify the element's style and define values of its CSS properties.

+* CSS properties that involve multiple words are written in **camelCase** when dealing with JavaScript.
+For example, `font-family` becomes `fontFamily`.

+* The `style` property isn't enough to access an element's style.
+You should use the `getComputedStyle()` function instead.

 * Manipulating the DOM with JavaScript should be done sparingly so that page performance doesn't suffer.

+## Modify an existing element

+The DOM traversal properties studied in the previous chapter can also be used to update elements in the page.

-## Example page
+### Example page

-The examples in this chapter all use the content below.
+The examples in the next paragraphs use the HTML code below.

 ```html
 <h1 class="beginning">Some languages</h1>